openaps/docs/docs/docs/Resources/glossary.md

 <b>NS, or Nightscout</b> - a cloud-based visualization and remote-monitoring tool.

-<b>OpenAPS Nightscout Status Messages</b> appear when the OpenAPS plugin is configured and enabled.
+<b>OpenAPS Nightscout Status Messages</b> appear when the OpenAPS plugin is enabled.
   * <b>Looping ↻</b> - Success; Temp basal rate has been suggested.
   * <b>Enacted ⌁</b> - Success; Temp basal rate has been set.
   * <b>Not Enacted x</b> - Success; No action taken on suggested temp basal rate.